stagedml/stagedml/README.md

 Each `common_` function defines a *stage*, which is usually a model or a dataset.
 Every stage could be *realized* by calling `realize(instantiate(stage))` functions.
-Stages may depend on each other and Pylightnix' core will realize dependencies before realizing the target stage.
+Stages may depend on each other and Pylightnix' core will manage dependencies automatically.

 So, an example IPython session could look like the following: